vmware-labs/multi-tenant-persistence-for-saas/docs/DOCUMENTATION.md

 Checks if a Postgres DB exists and returns true.

+<a name="GetFieldValue"></a>
 ## func [GetFieldValue](<https://github.com/vmware-labs/multi-tenant-persistence-for-saas/blob/main/pkg/datastore/sql_struct.go#L401>)

 ```go
 func GetFieldValue(record Record, fieldName, columnName string) (string, bool)
 ```

 Returns the requested fields value from record, which is a pointer to a struct implementing Record interface.
 Uses a tag rather than field name to find the desired field.
 Returns an empty string and false if such a field is not present.

+<a name="GetInstanceId"></a>
 ## func [GetInstanceId](<https://github.com/vmware-labs/multi-tenant-persistence-for-saas/blob/main/pkg/datastore/sql_struct.go#L389>)

 ```go
 func GetInstanceId(record Record) (string, bool)
 ```

 Returns the requested InstanceId field's value from record, which is a pointer to a struct implementing Record interface.
 Uses a tag rather than field name to find the desired field.
 Returns an empty string and false if such a field is not present.

+<a name="GetOrgId"></a>
 ## func [GetOrgId](<https://github.com/vmware-labs/multi-tenant-persistence-for-saas/blob/main/pkg/datastore/sql_struct.go#L381>)

 ```go
 func GetOrgId(record Record) (string, bool)
 ```

 Returns the requested OrgId field's value from record, which is a pointer to a struct implementing Record interface.
 Uses a tag rather than field name to find the desired field.
 Returns an empty string and false if such a field is not present.

+<a name="GetTableName"></a>
 ## func [GetTableName](<https://github.com/vmware-labs/multi-tenant-persistence-for-saas/blob/main/pkg/datastore/sql_struct.go#L240>)

 ```go